DHGraz/beamerposter_unigraz_dh/README.md

 ## How to use

-Linux shell:
+Linux shell, assuming that the `beamer` package is part of your $\LaTeX$ setup:

 ```
-# with the baposter.cls file in the same directory
+# with the beamer Gemini *.sty theme files in the same directory
 $ pdflatex poster
 ```